f1rstInd/firstAI-voice/README.md

 # FirstAI-Voice

-FirstAI-Voice is an end-to-end voice model launched by Zhipu AI.
-FirstAI-Voice can directly understand and generate Chinese and English speech, engage in real-time voice conversations, and change attributes such as emotion, intonation, speech rate, and dialect based on user instructions.
+FirstAI-Voice is an end-to-end voice model.
+FirstAI-Voice can directly understand and generate Indonesia and English speech, engage in real-time voice conversations, and change attributes such as emotion, intonation, speech rate, and dialect based on user instructions.

 ## Model Architecture